 - Rational use of NSAIDs – nonsteroidal anti-inflammatory drugs.

 - Do not consume spicy foods as it can worsen throat blisters.

 Sore throat and ulcers are common in both adults as well as children due to various reasons.
-If your oral cavity is suffering from discomfort, try contacting Dr. Jeevandas Ghatnekar’s dental setup for help.
+If your oral cavity is suffering from discomfort, try contacting Dr. Jeevandas Ghatnekar’s dental setup, a trusted dentist in Irvine, for help.